shreyashkatkar07/SplitPay/README.md

 # SplitPay

 ## About

 **Split Expenses.
 Simplify Life.**

-The smart way to split expenses with friends.
-Track shared expenses, split bills effortlessly, and settle up quickly with **SplitPay**.
-Never worry about who owes who again.
+SplitPay is the smart way to split expenses with friends, roommates, or groups.
+Effortlessly track, split, and settle shared bills—no more confusion over who owes what.
+Enjoy real-time updates, secure settlements, and a seamless experience for both group and 1:1 expenses.

 ---

 ## Unique Feature: Controlled Settlements

-> **🚀 Unlike Splitwise, only the person who is owed can initiate a settlement in SplitPay.**
+> **🚀 Only the person who is owed can settle up—adding a layer of control and security not found in Splitwise.**
->
-> This prevents accidental or premature settlements and ensures that only the rightful recipient can clear a debt.
-This is a unique safeguard not found in Splitwise!

 ---

 ## Features

-Everything you need to manage shared expenses:
+Everything you need to split expenses:

+* **1:1 Expenses** – Split and settle directly with a friend for any one-on-one activity.
-* **Group Expenses** – Create groups for roommates, trips, or events.
+* **Group Expenses** – Create groups for roommates, trips, or events to keep expenses organized.
-* **Multiple Split Types** – Split equally, by percentage, or exact amounts.
+* **Multiple Split Types** – Split equally, by percentage, or by exact amounts to fit any scenario.
+* **Controlled Settlements** – Only the person who is owed can initiate a settlement. *(Unique)*
-* **Real-time Updates** – Instantly see new expenses and repayments.
+* **Real-time Updates** – See new expenses and repayments the moment your friends add them.
-* **Payment Reminders** – Get automated notifications for pending debts. *(under development)*
+* **Payment Reminders** – Automated reminders for pending debts. *(upcoming)*
-* **Expense Analytics** – Track spending patterns and discover insights. *(under development)*
+* **Expense Analytics** – Track spending patterns and discover insights. *(upcoming)*
-* **Recurring Expenses** – Automatically add repeating expenses for subscriptions, rent, and more. *(under development)*
+* **Recurring Expenses** – Automatically add repeating expenses for subscriptions, rent, and more. *(upcoming)*

 ## How It Works

 Splitting expenses has never been easier:

-1. **Create or Join a Group** – Start a group for your roommates, trip, or event and add friends.
+1. **Start or Select a Group/Person** – Create a group for shared expenses or pick a friend for 1:1 splits.
-2. **Add Expenses** – Record who paid and how the bill should be split.
+2. **Add an Expense** – Enter the amount, choose who paid, and split the bill your way.
-3. **Settle Up** – View balances and log payments when debts are cleared.
+3. **Settle Up Securely** – See balances and let the person who is owed record the payment.

 ---